Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 How to apply

-As well as completing the visa application form, you must also prove your identity as part of the visa application process.
+As well as completing the visa application form, you must prove your identity as part of the visa application process.
 How you do this will depend on what type of passport you hold.
 You can either scan your passport on the ‘UK Immigration: ID Check’ app, or if you are unable to do this, you will need to attend an appointment at a visa application centre to have your biometric information taken; this is your photograph and fingerprints.

-Once you successfully submit your charity worker application, you can usually expect to receive a decision on your visa within 3 weeks.
+Once you successfully submit your charity worker application, you can expect to receive a decision on your visa within 3 weeks.

 The documents you will need for your Charity Worker Visa application include: